 Metropolitan Joseph wrote, in part: "On behalf of the hierarchs, clergy, and faithful children of the Antiochian Archdiocese of North America, we sincerely greet you on your 70th birthday.
 On this momentous occasion, we present to you the order of St. Raphael of Brooklyn, First Class.
 Our two churches share a common history in North America, founded upon the missionary work of St. Tikhon (Bellavin), Patriarch of Moscow, and St. Raphael of Brooklyn.
 May these two contemporary saints, who laid the foundation for our presence, continue to inspire you to do what is pleasing to Christ and His Holy Church as the First Hierarch of ROCOR."

-In honor of the feast, Metropolitan Hilarion presented commemorative medals marking the 200th anniversary of the birth of Archimandrite Anthony (Kapustin) to clerics and benefactors of the Brooklyn Cathedral.
+In honor of the feast, Metropolitan Hilarion presented commemorative medals marking the 200th anniversary of the birth of Archimandrite Antonin (Kapustin) to clerics and benefactors of the Brooklyn Cathedral.

 His Eminence then expressed his gratitude to Fr.
 Alexander and the parishioners for their prayers and warm congratulations and wished them God’s blessings.

 After the service, everyone proceeded to a festal luncheon, which was held in a warm atmosphere, where many of those present had an opportunity to speak and share their spiritual joy.